 Unlike the wide, cinematic camera angles of previous games, the view is now much closer to Kratos' shoulders.
 It should be a slower-paced game and many have already commented on how the combat in the teaser has more than a passing resemblance to Dark Souls.

-Following a year of silence from the developers, Sony showcased a brand new five minute gameplay trailer of the upcoming game, giving fans an idea of what to expect in terms of combat and travel.
-It's the only other gameplay video available apart from the announcement trailer found at the top of the article.
+A year after the initial announcement of the game, Sony showcased a brand new five-minute gameplay trailer, giving fans an idea of what to expect in terms of combat and travel.
+It's the only other gameplay video available apart from the announcement trailer found above.